 DCNR currently manages our State Forests well.
 88% of the certified timber harvested in PA is from our State Forests.
 To retain FSC (Forest Stewardship Council) certification, the forests must cintinue to be managed sustainably and convert a maximum average of 2% of our timberlands to other uses.
 Additional leasing of our State Forests for natural gas activities will imperil that certification and the 80,000 jobs that depend on it.

-We appreciate the economic benefit of natural gas activities in Pennsylvania, even if the promised nimber of jobs has fallen far short of industry predictions.
+We appreciate the economic benefit of natural gas activities in Pennsylvania, but the promised number of jobs has fallen far short of industry predictions.

-But, because our landscapes are still scarred from the coal industry (and the remediation is on the taxpayers), we are wary of extraction industries which sacrifice the long-term health and well-being of our communities.
+Because our landscapes are still scarred from the coal industry (and the remediation is on the taxpayers), we are wary of extraction industries which we the north link sacrifice the long-term health and well-being of our communities.

 A complete and detailed environmental impact study must be performed in order to ascertain the cumulative impacts of oil & gas activities.
 Mapping locations of rare, endangered and threatened species will take at least three years and require a five-fold increase in DCNR field staff.
 A baseline study is a must.